davidkingsman/split-flap/README.md

 To upload sketches to the ESP01 you can either use an Arduino https://create.arduino.cc/projecthub/pratikdesai/how-to-program-esp8266-esp-01-module-with-arduino-uno-598166 or you can buy a dedicated programmer.
 I highly recommend getting a programmer as it makes uploading programs onto the ESP01 much faster.

 Open the sketch "ESPMaster.ino" in the ESPMaster folder, change your board to "Generic ESP8266 Module", choose the correct COM-port and click Tools->ESP8266 LittleFS Data Upload.
 This uploads the website onto the ESP01's file system.
+##### change sketch values
 Modify the sketch where it says
 `// REPLACE WITH YOUR NETWORK CREDENTIALS const char* ssid = "SSID";
 const char* password = "12345678901234567890";`
 and insert your network's credentials.

+Also change the timeoffset to your timezone: `#define TIMEOFFSET 7200` It is defined as offset in seconds from GMT.

+##### final upload
 Now you only need to upload the sketch and you are done.
-Stick the ESP01 onto the first unit's PCB and control you very own split-flap display through the website.
+Stick the ESP01 onto the first unit's PCB and navigate to the IP-adress the ESP01 is getting assigned from your router.